kanaria69/Mainecoco/README.md

-## Why do crabs never give to charity?
-Because they’re shellfish.
+## How do you make a hankie dance?
+Put a little boogie in it.